- Where and When do you train?

-All dogs and all handlers are different and learn at different paces and have different goals/standards of what they want to achieve from our training.
-Also puppies and young dogs need time to grow and develop.
+All dogs and all handlers are different and learn at different speeds and have different goals/standards of what they want to achieve from our training.
+Also young dogs need time to grow and develop.

-Most critically though is the undeniable fact that all training centres around repetition and dog training is no exception – for both dog and handler.
-Consequently the more training that can be done between training days – in accordance with the information we provide at training or in the booklet(s) – the quicker the objectives can be achieved.
+Most critically though is the undeniable fact that all good training revolves around repetition and dog training is no exception – for both dog and handler.
+Consequently the more training that can be done between training days – in line with the information we provide at training or in the booklet(s) – the quicker the objectives can be achieved.

-It will take 12 months minimum to progress from Puppy Class to (successfully complete) Advanced Class and that would achieve the highest standard.
+It will take 12 months minimum to progress from Junior Beginner Class to (successfully complete) Advanced Class and that would achieve the highest standard.
 6 months would achieve a good standard but, without doubt, the most significant progress will be achieved in the first 8 weeks.

 - My dog has been attacked previously in a park and is very nervous around other dogs; should I come to training?

-Yes but we will need to know of your concerns prior to the Registration process on your first day so that one of our Instructors can assess your dog before you join.
-There is every likelihood that we will be able to accommodate you, and, if not, offer you a way forward.
+Yes, but we will need to know of your concerns prior to the Registration process on your first day so that one of our Instructors can assess your dog before you join.
+There is every likelihood that we will be able to accommodate you but, if not, we will offer you a way forward.

-- I have a Reactive/unruly dog; will I be accepted for training?
+- I have a Reactive/Aggressive dog; will I be accepted for training?